realbadidas/Arma-Remote-Code-Executor/README.md

 # Safety Reminder
 Always use HTTPS!!!
 If you are not using it, every time you use this tool (except you use localhost or your local connection), a hacker can just grab the username and password and do bad things afterwards.

+# Known Issues
+1. If you have a bad JSON-Config your server will crash.
+2. If you have bad paths to your ssl certificate files your server will crash.
+3. If you rename the mod the server may crash or the mod doesn't even start